ORNL/intersect-architecture/sos/logical/resilience/reinitialization.rst

 Reinitialization
 ================

-The Rejuvenation structural pattern is a derivative of the Reconfiguration architectural pattern and the Fault Treatment and Fault Recovery strategy patterns in the original resilience design pattern specification (:numref:`intersect:arch:sos:logical:resilience:patterns:classification`)
+The Reinitialization structural pattern is a derivative of the Reconfiguration architectural pattern and the Fault Treatment and Fault Recovery strategy patterns in the original resilience design pattern specification (:numref:`intersect:arch:sos:logical:resilience:patterns:classification`)